Revisting a 2009 Ezo Spruce

 In September 2011 before rewiring.
 In 2010 I planted some ‘Kokinsai’ azalea to the rear, which is a dwarf azalea.

 As it looks now following rewiring.
-There are still thin areas, particularly in the apexes.
+There are still thin areas, particularly the canopies of all four (cough) trees.
 Spruce develops rather rapidly, however, and I think in about three years this should look more mature.